 The significance of the donation was not the amount - although to Phearum it’s the most he can spare from his modest monthly salary - but what it represents.

 It symbolizes his CCF journey coming full cycle.
-From a vulnerable child in need to support, to a young adult living by his own means, now able to give back and help other children in the same situation that he once was.
+From a vulnerable child in need of support, to a young adult living by his own means, now able to give back and help other children in the same situation that he once was.

 We [young Cambodians] need to do our part to help those who have less